Clinical Skills

 SOCRATES — for symptoms, not just pain

-Most people learn SOCRATES as a pain mnemonic.
-It’s really a general symptom-characterisation tool.
+Most people learn SOCRATES pain history as a pain mnemonic.
+It is really a general symptom-characterisation tool for medical history taking.
 Use it for cough, palpitations, breathlessness, dizziness — almost anything.

 - Site — where is it?
 Can you point with one finger?